kubedb/docs/docs/guides/mongodb/reconfigure/sharding.md

 Here,

-- `spec.databaseRef.name` specifies that we are reconfiguring `mops-reconfigure-inline-shard` database.
+- `spec.databaseRef.name` specifies that we are reconfiguring `mops-reconfigure-apply-shard` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
-- `spec.configuration.shard.inlineConfig` specifies the new configuration that will be merged in the existing secret for shard nodes.
+- `spec.configuration.shard.applyConfig` specifies the new configuration that will be merged in the existing secret for shard nodes.
-- `spec.configuration.configServer.inlineConfig` specifies the new configuration that will be merged in the existing secret for configServer nodes.
+- `spec.configuration.configServer.applyConfig` specifies the new configuration that will be merged in the existing secret for configServer nodes.
-- `spec.configuration.mongos.inlineConfig` specifies the new configuration that will be merged in the existing secret for mongos nodes.
+- `spec.configuration.mongos.applyConfig` specifies the new configuration that will be merged in the existing secret for mongos nodes.
 - `spec.customConfig.arbiter.configSecret.name` could also be specified with a config-secret.
 - Have a look [here](/docs/guides/mongodb/concepts/opsrequest.md#specreadinesscriteria) on the respective sections to understand the `readinessCriteria`, `timeout` & `apply` fields.